 This statement reflects yet another gross misunderstanding of Social Security, its place in our society and the importance of the program to millions of Americans who rely on these benefits just to get by day to day.
 Now, it’s not clear what the director means when he says the administration wants to “fix” it; it could just mean eliminating waste within the program and streamlining delivery.
 However, it could also mean cutting necessary benefits for millions of Americans.

 The Director pointed to improper or unjustified payments traced to mistaken information or other errors in the SSA or the beneficiaries, which between the years 2011 and 2015 amounted to over $6.6 billion in overpayments (partially offset by $1.5 billion in underpayments), these “wastes” amounted to less than 1% of total payments in the program overall.

 While the total dollar amounts concerning errors in the program seem significant, it’s tough to say that the program overall is exceptionally wasteful given the small percentage these errors represent.
 It never hurts to tighten programs to close loopholes and streamline deliveries, but the question remains for millions of SSDI beneficiaries of what the future holds.

 For how, however, the program is still solid, and if you’re in need of Social Security disability benefits, you should talk with a qualified disability attorney to get advice and help on your filing.
-If you’re in Southern California and would like a consultation, call the Law Offices of Dr. Bill LaTour for help today.
+If you’re in Southern California and would like a consultation, contact the Law Offices of Dr. Bill LaTour for help today.